Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 #### Organizations

-This section of the configuration enables the association of your imported users to organizational groups in Hornbill.
+This section of the configuration enables the association of your imported users to [Organizational Unit/Group](/esp-config/organizational-data/organization) in Hornbill.

 The User Import - LDAP utility has the ability to associate one or more Hornbill Groups to imported user accounts based on the contents of a directory attribute.
 This is achieved through a **look-up**.
 The look-up mechanism is quite simple and works in the following manner: